user experience/user interface design

 Based on my problem I performed a survey and interviews to find out: who was my audience, the travel apps they use, where and/or whom they get travel tips from, and what’s their travel and social media habits.
 I got survey responses from 45 people and interviewed 4 regular travelers.

-Interviewees enjoy using social media to discover for new places to go and to share places they have been.
+- Interviewees enjoy using social media to discover new places to go and to share places they have been.

-Based on my user research I created 2 personas.
+Based on my user research I created two personas.

 I developed a competitive analysis with my main competitors: Foursquare, Yelp, Time Out, TripIt and Instagram.

-Search page, where users can discover places to go based on recommendations from people they trust.
+- Search screen, where users can discover places to go based on recommendations from people they trust.

-Profile page, in which users can see their saved places and posts, and organize places into different categories to help them planning a trip.
+- Profile screen, in which users can see their saved places and posts, and organize places into different categories to help them planning a trip.

 Build & Design

-Before I started sketching and designing my app, I created 2 main user flows, the minimum viable product and the site map.
+Before I started sketching and designing the prototype of the app, I created 2 main user flows and the site map.

 After deciding what was important to include in the app, I started sketching and created a low fidelity prototype with POP app to test the user flows I created.
 Click here to see it.